imi-bigpicture/opentile/README.md

 # *opentile*
-Python library for reading tiles from Tifffile-compatible wsi-files.
-Image data in Ndpi-files are losslessly converted to tiles.
+*opentile* is a Python library for reading tiles from Tifffile-compatible wsi-files.
+Specifically image data in Ndpi-files are losslessly converted to tiles.

 ## Important note